uviclibraries/arduino/face-to-face_workshop_children/temp_ctrl_servo.md

     Using the USB cable, plug your Arduino into your computer.

 3. This project requires code which is not provided by the Arduino software.
-Type the following URL into your browser search bar and copy the contents of the page into a new script on the Arduino IDE:
+Follow the link below and copy the contents of the page into a new script on the Arduino IDE:

     [https://goo.gl/uZdaVm](https://goo.gl/uZdaVm){:target ="_blank"}

-4. To create a new script on the Arduino IDE, select “**File**” -> “**New**” and save it with the name and location of your choice.
+4. To create a new script on the Arduino IDE, select **File -> New** and save it with the name and location of your choice.

     <img src="..\images\in-person_workshops\temp_ctrl_servo\menus.png" alt="menu navigation" style="width:480px;">

 5. After creating a new script, replace the content in the window with the code you have copied from the link in step 4.

-6. When ready, click the “Upload” button (the right arrow in the top left corner).
+6. When ready, click the **Upload** button (the right arrow in the top left corner).

     <img src="..\images\in-person_workshops\temp_ctrl_servo\upload.png" alt="upload" style="width:480px;">